Redocly/redocly-cli/docs/commands/eject.md

 redocly eject component 'markdoc/**'
 ```

+You may need to scroll using the arrow keys to see all the components inside a folder.

 ### Skip ejection override confirmation

 Use the `--force` option to skip the confirmation prompt when ejecting a component that already exists in the destination: